Working parents across England can now get up to 30 hours of free childcare a week, doubling the previous 15-hour allowance.

 Who can get the 30 hours of free childcare?

-To qualify, you need to be a working parent or carer of a child aged three or four, earn at least £8,670 per year (roughly 16 hours a week at minimum wage) but less than £100,000 per year, and apply for and receive a childcare code through the official gov.uk website.
+To qualify, you need to be a working parent or carer of a child aged three or four, earn at least £8,670 per year (roughly 16 hours a week at national minimum wage) but less than £100,000 per year, and apply for and receive a childcare code through the official gov.uk website.

 Once approved, the hours can be used with registered nurseries, childminders, playgroups, and some preschools.